hosu-kim/coolest_folder_synchronizer_ever/README.md

 - No real-time event monitoring (uses polling)
 - Limited to file systems accessible through Python's standard library
 ## Contributing
-contributions are welcome!
+Contributions are welcome!
 Please feel free to submit a Pull Request.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ## Author